Thinking about taking the plunge and applying for Camp America but have questions? Here are some of our most frequently asked Qs:

 We don’t have a ‘typical’ application that we expect to receive!
 We know and appreciate that each and every one of our Applicants is an individual and therefore we fully understand that each application will differ.

 Be mindful of your spelling, grammar and the overall standard of your written English!
-We will determine your suitability based upon your interview, application and references.
+We will determine your suitability based on your interview, application, and references.
 If you write in text shorthand e.g. “i am gr8 at bsketball and luv 2 sk8”, then this doesn’t create the best impression of you.
 This looks like you haven’t given the application your full time and attention and this may result in us doubting your motivation in applying to the program.

 Go into detail when discussing your skills and experience!
 Okay, so you play football – but do you play with your mates in the park or are you captain of your university team?
 Do you just about understand the rules or do you have a coaching qualification from the Football Association?
 The less you tell us, the harder it is for us to assess your level of experience.